joshphillipssr/joshsr-ai-unified-agentic-integration-platform/api/README.md

 ## API Specification

+**Live OpenAPI Specification** (Always Up-to-Date):

-You can access the live OpenAPI specification directly from your running instance:
+Access the OpenAPI specification directly from your running registry instance:

 - **Localhost**: `http://localhost/openapi.json`
-- **Production**: `https://registry.<region>.example.com/openapi.json` (replace with your actual domain)
+- **Production**: `https://registry.us-east-1.example.com/openapi.json` (replace with your actual registry endpoint)

-The OpenAPI spec is auto-generated and always reflects the current API implementation.
+The live OpenAPI spec is auto-generated and always reflects the current API implementation.

+**Reference OpenAPI Specification** (May Not Be Latest):

+A reference copy is available at [openapi.json](openapi.json) for offline reference.
+However, this may not reflect the latest changes.
+Always use the live endpoint from your running registry for the most current API specification.

 ## Authentication